(Formerly known and commonly referred to as GED)

-All students who enroll and complete the requirements of an ASE Program will receive free tuition, up to 5 credit hours, towards a WCC continuing education or curriculum course.
+All students who enroll and complete the requirements of an ASE Program are eligible to receive free tuition, up to 5 credit hours in a curriculum course, or 1 continuing education occupational course, or 1 continuing education course.

-All students must attend a two-day orientation session.
-Cost: $5.00 security fee due the first day of the two-day orientation session for students attending on-campus classes only.
-Minors, 16 & 17 years old must completed the required paperwork prior to attending the orientation session.
+All students must attend a two-day or three-night orientation session.
+Minors, 16 & 17 years old must complete the required paperwork prior to attending the orientation session.